If you've ever had to provide photography for a client project, it can be tricky to get things just right. Follow these tips to set you on your way.

 Mood boards are a fantastic way to pull your ideas together, solidify and simplify them.
 Find examples of the kind of photography, lighting and tone that you want.

 A mood board will help give structure and direction to a shoot, and will illustrate your ideas and overall concept clearly to a client.
-Try creating a digital mood board with Pinterest.
+Try creating a digital mood board with one of these 16 tools.

 Experiment and find out which lenses work best for different situations; 28-135mm will cover you for most jobs.
 As a rule, use 21-35mm for a wide-angle landscape photo; 35-70mm for normal street and documentary shots; and 70-135mm for medium telephoto and portraiture.